SeriousOldMan/Simulator-Controller/Docs/Installation & Setup.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%20Tab%201.JPG)

 The second group, *Startup*, allows you to choose whether the Simulator Controller will start together with Windows and whether it will run silently, i.e. without any splash animation or sound.
+With the button "Themes Editor..." you can jump to a special editor to customize the splash dialogs of various applications of Simulator Controller.
+See the chapter on the [themes editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#themes-editor) for a complete explanation of themes.

 You can add all the simulation games installed on your PC to the list in the third group *Simulators*.
 For each entry here, you also need to create a similar named application entry in the applications tab.
 The order of the entries in the *Simulators* list is important, at least the first one has a special role.
 More on that later.
 You can change the order with the "Up" and "Down" button, if an entry is selected.
 As with any list in the setup tool, an entry must be selected with a double click for editing.